Emory University May 2015-September 2016 Research leave.

 January 2015 The Victorian Youtube.

-January 2014 Melodrama in Culture and Politics.
-Melodrama is the dominant art form of modern, industrialized democracies.
+September 2014 Melodrama in Culture and Politics Melodrama is the dominant art form of modern, industrialized democracies.
 Melodramatic discourse tremendously influences other cultural forms, including journalism, political speech, and historiography.
 The course helps students to get beyond simplistic assessments of the mode (ie, whether melodrama is itself intrinsically "good" or "bad" art and politics).
 It is arranged as a practicum, fulfills the Continuing Writing requirement, participates in the Domain of One's Own program at Emory, and adheres to the CWPA framework for postsecondary writing.

 Much of the student publication archived below is lost, because it is tied to university servers, not a student's personal domain (as in Domain of One's Own at Emory).
 You can still view excellent work if you hunt around.
 Some of the student media production in my courses has achieved 300,000 views.
 You can see the amazing work of students working with other Emory faculty in the Domain project.
 Because this new work is tied to student-owned domains, the work will be available as long as the media maker would like.

 Spring 2012 English 138: The Internet as Participatory Culture Major issues of the digital public sphere, especially the rising interest in electronically-mediated civic engagement and collaborative cultural production.
 We'll study the electronic mediation of identity, culture, and social action.